TheLastArrayBender/Cryptonite_Taskphase/picoCTF_writeups/Foresics/Forensics.md

     print(keys[char % 37])
 ```

 This code first creates a list of characters, where the indices are the remainders when divided by 37.
-It then converts each number in the message back to its character representation by finding its remainder when divided by 37 and using this as an index in the list of characters [Source 0](https://dev.to/ramakm/caesar-cipher-encryption-decryption
+It then converts each number in the message back to its character representation by finding its remainder when divided by 37 and using this as an index in the list of characters.